-If you are going to court for the first time and intend to plead guilty, inquire with the A person who lays an information, i.e. a criminal charge (q.v.).
-Usually a police officer. (the police officer who charged you with an offence) about the Criminal Justice Diversion Program.
+If you are going to court for the first time and intend to plead guilty, talk to the A person who lays an information, i.e. a criminal charge (q.v.).
+Usually a police officer.
+More about the Criminal Justice Diversion Program (‘CJDP‘).

 A diversion plan can include conditions like:

-- You must engage in counselling or other rehabilitation treatments
+- You must engage in counselling, participate in a program, or other rehabilitation treatments.

-Because you have to take responsibility for the offence, always speak to a lawyer before contacting the A person who lays an information, i.e. a criminal charge (q.v.).
-Usually a police officer..
+Because you have to take responsibility for the offence (plead guilty), always speak to a lawyer before contacting the A person who lays an information, i.e. a criminal charge (q.v.).
+Usually a police officer.
+More.